wake-up-word/wuw-corpus-ii/Readme.md

 ## Labeling

+You can find the transcription and keyword time stamp for each recording in `data.json`

-`WUWII_Transcriptions.txt` contains a manually hand created transcription and keyword time stamp.
+> `WUWII_Transcriptions.txt` contains a manually hand created transcription and keyword time stamp.

 For example, given: